4% Real Estate Commission Explained

 Negotiate a lower rate

 For example, highlighting your property’s strengths can help you justify a lower commission.
-Properties in excellent condition, in a seller’s market, or in a prime location are easier to sell and likely to sell faster, giving you more room to negotiate.
+Properties in excellent condition, in a seller’s market, or a prime location are easier to sell and likely to sell faster, giving you more room to negotiate.
 You may also be able to justify reducing the rate if you’re buying and selling with the same agent.

 When shopping around for agents, be sure to interview several realtors.
 This will allow you to compare commission rates and services and create competing bids for your listing.
 Use your research of local market rates and your state’s average commission rates to help justify a lower rate if an agent asks for a higher rate.